bigbadcyborg/ai-cancer-treatment/README.md

 "Philosophy ought to imitate the successful sciences in its methods, so far as to proceed only from tangible premisses which can be subjected to careful scrutiny, and to trust rather to the multitude and variety of its arguments than to the conclusiveness of any one.
-Its reasoning should not form a chain which is no stronger than its weakest link, but a cable whose fibres may be ever so slender, provided they are sufficiently numerous and intimately connected." ( "Some Consequences of Four Incapacities" Charles S. Peirce ) <br><br>
+Its reasoning should not form a chain which is no stronger than its weakest link, but a cable whose fibres may be ever so slender, provided they are sufficiently numerous and intimately connected." ( "Some Consequences of Four Incapacities", Charles S. Peirce ) <br><br>
 I used to always say, "We live in the best time because, with computers, we have the world at our fingertips."

 While I still believe that is very true, I now give a more accurate depiction instead:<br><br>